 Budget and Finance Committee

-This group of highly-qualified finance minds lead by the Treasurer together review parish financial data, direct the preparation of the annual budget; recommend fiscal actions to the vestry; and ensure that the parish financial records are audited each year.
+This group of highly-qualified finance minds led by the Treasurer together review parish financial data; direct the preparation of the annual budget; recommend fiscal actions to the vestry; and ensure that the parish financial records are audited each year.

-Dozens of Saint Mary’s excellent cooks prepare and deliver meals to parishioners in need. or when families and individuals find themselves unable to cook following surgery or recovering from illness or other unforeseen needs.
+Dozens of Saint Mary’s excellent cooks prepare and deliver meals to parishioners in need or when families and individuals find themselves unable to cook following surgery or recovering from illness.
+More cooks are always needed!

 Coordinator: Jana Burke

-Under the skilled and gentle direction of our organist and choirmaster, Bruce S. Fithian, the Saint Mary’s Choir sings at the ten o’clock Choral Eucharist September through June, as well as at special liturgies-Ash Wednesday, Holy Week, and Christmas.
+Under the skilled direction of our organist and choirmaster, Bruce S. Fithian, the Saint Mary’s Choir sings at our weekly Choral Eucharist from early September through mid June, as well as on Holy Days throughout the year (i.e.,Ash Wednesday, Holy Week, and Christmas).

-Children from preschool through sixth grade are welcomed to weekly workshops held each Sunday morning from September through June.
-We open the Guiding RAY doors at 9:15am and enjoy time with Father Nathan in Family Chapel then move to classes that focus on faith development, stories from the Bible, and our life in the Episcopal Church.
-Special Children’s Liturgies (Ash Wednesday, the Good Friday Children’s Stations of the Cross, and the annual Christmas Pageant) are held throughout the year.
-Historically, our Rector has been closely connected to the Guiding RAY program, supporting the teachers and guiding the children at age-appropriate services during Lent, Advent and other times of the year.
+Children (K – 5th grade) are welcomed to weekly workshops held each Sunday morning from early September through mid June.
+Nursery care is provided year round for our youngest parishioners.
+We open the Guiding RAY doors at 9:30am and enjoy time with Father Nathan in Family Chapel then move to classes that focus on faith development, stories from the Bible, and our life in the Episcopal Church.
+After class, children join their parents/families for Communion in the Church.
+Special Children’s Liturgies (i.e., Ash Wednesday, Good Friday Children’s Stations of the Cross, and the annual Christmas Pageant) are held throughout the year.
+Our Rector is closely connected to the Guiding RAY program, supporting the teachers and guiding the children.

 Various opportunities exist for adult spiritual formation such as weekly bible studies, weekend retreats, theological conferences, and other discussion groups.
 Watch the eNEWS and the AVE for more information.